Skip to content

 Students are personally responsible for undertaking the Student visa application process.
 Students studying in Australia and overseas are subject to strict visa conditions and are responsible for contacting the relevant immigration office government department in the country to which they are travelling.

-The Cotutelle PhD candidature will be divided between the two institutions with a minimum of one-year full-time equivalent at each institution.
-The remaining time of study will be as agreed by both institutions and as stipulated in the Cotutelle PhD Agreement.
-An indicative timetable for candidature at both institutions must be specified in the relevant agreement, including information pertaining to the arrangements should the Student require more than the normal period to complete the PhD.
+The Cotutelle PhD candidature will be divided between the two universities with a minimum of one-year full-time equivalent at each university.
+The remaining time of study will be as agreed by both universities and as stipulated in the Cotutelle PhD agreement.
+An indicative timetable for candidature at both universities must be specified in the relevant agreement, including information pertaining to the arrangements should the Student require more than the standard period to complete the PhD.

 4.8 Duration

-The duration of a doctoral degree under a Cotutelle PhD Program (DPHC) are the same as stated in the University's current handbook entry for the standard doctoral degree (DPHD).
+The duration of a doctoral degree under a Cotutelle PhD Program (DPHC) is the same as stated in UniSQ's current handbook entry for the standard doctoral degree (DPHD).

 4.9 Supervision

-A Cotutelle PhD Agreement will list one principal supervisor from each institution as well as any associate supervisors from each institution.
-In the case where the University is the Home Institution, the Student will have a principal and an associate supervisor from the University, as well as at least a principal supervisor from the host institution.
-An associate supervisor from the host institution will also be provided if that is a requirement of the host institution, or beneficial to the supervision of the project.
+A Cotutelle PhD agreement will list one principal supervisor from each university as well as any associate supervisors from each university.
+In the case where UniSQ is the home university, the Student will have a principal and an associate supervisor from UniSQ, as well as at least a principal supervisor from the host university.
+An associate supervisor from the host university will also be provided if that is a requirement of the host university or is beneficial to the supervision of the project.

-The agreement will detail the agreed roles of each supervisor throughout the candidature, and when the Student is at each institution.
-The international partner institution must agree to adhere to any applicable University conditions for supervision when supervising Cotutelle Students.
+The agreement will detail the agreed roles of each supervisor throughout the candidature and when the Student is at each university.
+The international partner university must agree to adhere to any applicable UniSQ conditions for supervision when supervising Cotutelle Students.

-University supervisors will be appointed in accordance with the University HDR Supervision Procedure.
+UniSQ supervisors will be appointed in accordance with the HDR Supervision Procedure.

 4.10 Language of instruction

-All instructions will be in English and it is expected that all communication between the Student, international partner institution and the University will be in English.
+All instruction will be in English, and it is expected that all communication between the Student, international partner university and UniSQ will be in English.
 The Student's Thesis will be submitted in English.
-Should the international partner institution require submission of an abstract in a language other than English, this is the responsibility of the Student and the international partner institution.
+Should the international partner university require submission of an abstract in a language other than English, this is the responsibility of the Student and the international partner university.

 4.11 Ethics clearances

-All projects must adhere to the requirements of the University's Research Code of Conduct, including ethics requirements.
-If any ethical approval is required, an application must be made through the University.
+All Research projects must adhere to the requirements of the Research Code of Conduct Policy, including ethics requirements.
+If any ethical approval is required, an application must be made through UniSQ.

-The Cotutelle PhD Agreement will specify any intellectual property arrangements or conditions.
+The Cotutelle PhD agreement will specify any Intellectual Property arrangements or conditions.
 Copyright of the Thesis will be assigned to the Student.
-All agreements must comply with the University's Intellectual Property Policy and Procedure.
+All agreements must comply with the University's Intellectual Property Policy and subordinate Procedures.

 4.13 Student progress reporting

-Students are required to complete an annual Progress Review each year during the period of their enrolment at the University, in accordance with the HDR Progress Review Schedule.
+Students are required to complete an annual progress review each year during the period of their Enrolment at UniSQ, in accordance with the HDR Progress Review Schedule.
 Other progress monitoring activities will be undertaken as detailed in the agreement.

-Where the University is the Home Institution, a Student who is involved in a show cause process under the HDR Progress Procedures will not be able to travel to the host institution until the process is completed.
+Where UniSQ is the home university, a Student who is involved in a Show Cause process under the HDR Progress Procedure will not be able to travel to the host university until the process is completed.

 4.14 Thesis

-The Student must submit their thesis either as a Standard Thesis, Thesis by Publication or Thesis with Creative Works, subject to the availability of these options at the international partner institution.
-The Student must produce the prescribed Thesis for examination by both institutions and is required to meet all submission requirements of each institution for the Thesis relevant to that institution.
-The University will require a written evaluation of the Thesis by two external Examiners, appointed in accordance with the Higher Degree by Research Thesis Examination Procedure.
+The Student must submit their Thesis either as a Standard Thesis, Thesis by Publication or Thesis with Creative Works, subject to the availability of these options at the international partner university.
+The Student must produce the prescribed Thesis for examination by both universities and is required to meet all submission requirements of each university for the Thesis relevant to that university.
+UniSQ will require a written examination of the Thesis by two external examiners, appointed in accordance with the Higher Degree by Research Thesis Examination Procedure.

-Any changes to the type of thesis post confirmation will need to be discussed with, and agreed upon, by both institutions in writing.
+Any changes to the type of Thesis post-confirmation will need to be discussed with, and agreed upon, by both universities in writing.

 4.15 Examination process

-For the Cotutelle PhD program, Students must submit the same thesis to both universities simultaneously.
-Students will then undergo an examination at each institution, according to their usual procedures.
+For the Cotutelle PhD program, Students must submit the same Thesis to both universities simultaneously.
+Students will then undergo an independent examination at each university, according to their usual examination procedures.

 4.16 Candidature withdrawal

-A Student who wishes to withdraw from a Cotutelle PhD Program (DPHC) and revert to a single institution candidature should contact the relevant coordinator at the Home Institution.
-The Home Institution will liaise with the host institution regarding the Student's request.
+A Student who wishes to withdraw from a Cotutelle PhD program (DPHC) and revert to a single university candidature should contact the relevant coordinator at the home university.
+The home university will liaise with the host university regarding the Student's request.

-In the event the Student wishes to continue studying with the University, this will be dependent on prior satisfactory progress at both institutions and availability of supervision and resources.
-If the requirements are met, the student will be transferred to the DPHD Program.
-Continuation at the international partner institution will result in discontinuation of the candidature at the University.
+In the event the Student wishes to continue studying with UniSQ, this will be dependent on prior satisfactory progress at both universities and availability of supervision and resources.
+If the requirements are met, the Student will be transferred to the DPHD program.
+Continuation at the international partner university will result in discontinuation of candidature at UniSQ.

-A Student who wishes to terminate candidature at both institutions should contact the relevant coordinator at the Home Institution.
-The Home Institution will liaise with the host institution regarding termination arrangements.
+A Student who wishes to terminate candidature at both universities should contact the relevant coordinator at the home university.
+The home university will liaise with the host university regarding termination arrangements.

-Any requests to change an aspect of the Student's candidature must be considered and approved by the Dean (GRS) or nominee and an equivalent person at the international partner institution including but not limited to:
+Any requests to change an aspect of the Student's candidature must be considered and approved by the Dean (GRS), or nominee, and an equivalent person at the international partner university including, but not limited to:

 4.18 Conferral of Award

-The University's Testamur, and the relevant certification of the overseas institution, must specify that the Award is 'Conferred under a joint PhD supervision arrangement between the University of Southern Queensland and (name of the international partner institution)'.
+The University's Testamur, and the relevant certification of the international partner university, must specify that the Award is 'Conferred under a Cotutelle arrangement between the University of Southern Queensland and (name of the international partner university)'.

-A decision by one university not to award the degree does not preclude the other university from awarding the degree as per the Cotutelle Agreement.
+A decision by one university not to award the degree does not preclude the other university from awarding the degree.

-A Student who is dissatisfied with a Decision that is made by the University in relation to their HDR candidature may request a review of this Decision in accordance with Stage 2 of the Student Grievance Resolution Procedure.
+A Student who is dissatisfied with a Decision that is made by UniSQ in relation to their HDR candidature may request a review of the Decision in accordance with Stage 2 of the Student Grievance Resolution Procedure.

-The Student is expected to comply with the policies and procedures of each institution for the period of time in which they are enrolled at each institution.
-Where there is a conflict between the policies of the Home Institution and the policies of the host institution, the policies of the Home Institution will prevail.
+The Student is expected to comply with the policies and procedures of each university for the period in which they are enrolled at each university.
+Where there is a conflict between the policies of the home university and the policies of the host university, the policies of the home university will prevail.

 5 References